broderboy/octopress/source/_posts/2009-02-25-installing-ubuntu-netbook-remix-with.markdown

 <li>Delete all the applets on the top panel by right clicking on them</li>
 <li>Add applets to the top panel so it ends up like:<br />
 Window Picker Applet | Trash Can |Notification Area | MixerApplet | Clock</li>
 <li>I also made alt+q the hotkey to show the desktop, makes navigating to it faster.
-Another option is the show desktop applet button that can be added to the top bar.&nbsp; Preferences-&gt;keyboard shortcuts-&gt;"Hide all normal windows....."<br />
+Another option is the show desktop applet button that can be added to the top bar.&nbsp; Preferences->keyboard shortcuts->"Hide all normal windows....."<br />
 <br />
 More info is available <a href="http://wiki.msiwind.net/index.php/Ubuntu_8.04_Hardy_Heron">here</a>.<br />
 </li>